-The resulting calculation, equivalent to one-loop SPT plus $B_{c_{\rm s}}$, has {\em no} free parameters once $c_{\rm s}^2$ is fixed by fitting to the matter power spectrum, and extends the range of the prediction compared to one-loop SPT by $\sim$50\%, which corresponds to a factor of $\sim$3.5 more modes whose behavior is reliably captured by the theory.
-We summarize the shape of the bispectrum for dark matter that is valid up to $k\simeq 0.3\hinvMpc$ from the EFTofLSS in Fig.~\ref{fig:shape-plots-final}.

-More in detail, Figures~\ref{fig:fits-isos},~\ref{fig:fits-3o2}, and~\ref{fig:fits-2} display comparisons of various theory curves with the nonlinear data, which we have for isosceles triangles ($k_2=k_1$) as well as configurations for which $k_2=1.5k_1$ and $k_2=2k_1$.
-There is some configuration-dependence in the maximum wavenumber up to which the EFT prediction can reliably reach, but the average limit of validity is around $k\sim0.3\hinvMpc$, similar to the reach of the one-loop prediction for the matter power spectrum.
-In addition, for equilateral triangles the ``$B_{c_{\rm s}}$-only" deviates from the data by around 25\% at $k\sim 0.3\hinvMpc$, as predicted (within $\mathcal{O}(1)$) by our prior estimate for $B_{332}$.
+More in detail, Figures~\ref{fig:fits-isos},~\ref{fig:fits-3o2}, and~\ref{fig:fits-2} display comparisons of various theory curves with the nonlinear data.
+There is some configuration-dependence in the maximum wavenumber up to which the EFT prediction can reliably reach, but the average limit of validity is around $k\sim0.25\hinvMpc$, similar to the reach of the one-loop prediction for the matter power spectrum with similar error bars.
+In addition, for equilateral triangles $B_\text{EFT-1-loop}$ deviates from the data by around 20\% at $k\sim 0.30\hinvMpc$, as predicted (within $\mathcal{O}(1)$) by our prior estimate for $B_{332}$.

 To compute the EFT predictions, we have used CAMB~\cite{Lewis:1999bs} to generate a linear power spectrum, and a version of the Copter code~\cite{Carlson:2009it} modified to utilize the IR-safe integrands of~\cite{Carrasco:2013sva} and Monte Carlo integration routines from the CUBA library~\cite{CUBA}, to compute $P_\text{1-loop}$ and $B_\text{1-loop}$.